ansys/scade-almgw-msoffice/doc/source/getting-started/index.rst

 Install in user mode
 --------------------
-The following steps are for installing Ansys SCADE LifeCycle ALM Gateway connector for MS-Office in user mode.
-If you want to contribute to Ansys SCADE LifeCycle ALM Gateway connector for MS-Office, see :ref:`contribute_scade_almgw_msoffice` for the steps for installing in developer mode.
+The following steps are for installing Ansys SCADE ALM Gateway connector for MS-Office in user mode.
+If you want to contribute to Ansys SCADE ALM Gateway connector for MS-Office, see :ref:`contribute_scade_almgw_msoffice` for the steps for installing in developer mode.

 #.
-Before installing Ansys SCADE LifeCycle ALM Gateway connector for MS-Office in user mode, run this command to ensure that
+Before installing Ansys SCADE ALM Gateway connector for MS-Office in user mode, run this command to ensure that
    you have the latest version of `pip`_:

    .. code:: bash

       python -m pip install -U pip

 #.
-Install Ansys SCADE LifeCycle ALM Gateway connector for MS-Office with this command:
+Install Ansys SCADE ALM Gateway connector for MS-Office with this command:

    .. code:: bash